ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 Optimism is also developed with the understanding that any core team will have limited areas of expertise.
 Optimism is developed iteratively and strives to continously pull feedback from users.
-Many core Optimism features today (like EVM equivalence) were only made possible by this iterative approach to protocol development.
+Many core Optimism features today (like [EVM Equivalence](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306)) were only made possible by this iterative approach to protocol development.

 ### Sustainability